When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Does It Matter What Time You Take a Pregnancy Test?

-What Not to Do Before Taking a Pregnancy Test?
+What Should I Avoid Before Taking a Pregnancy Test?

-Can I Get a Negative Pregnancy Test At Night and Positive in the Morning?
+Can I Get a Negative at Night and a Positive in the Morning?

-Can Too Much Pee on a Pregnancy Test Make It Negative?
+Can Too Much Pee Ruin a Pregnancy Test?

 Feedback: Was This Article Helpful?